amanmo101/classification-using-ml-models/README.md

 Some Notable Details:

-- Dataset: Train, Test and Submission files in data.zip
+- Datasets: Train and Test files in data.zip, Test results in submission.csv
 - Dependencies: requirements.txt